HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 # Application <a name="modelling-application"></a>

-We now have a model object, and a the required preprocessing steps to use this model for the next *delivery club* campaign.
-When this is ready to launch, we can aggregate the neccessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.
+We now have a model object and the required preprocessing steps to use this model for the next *delivery club* campaign.
+When this is ready to launch, we can aggregate the necessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.

-Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
+Based upon this, we can work with the client to discuss where their budget can stretch to and contact only the customers with a high propensity to join.
 This will drastically reduce marketing costs, and result in a much improved ROI.

 <br>
 <br>